JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

     * These layers will be styled according to your settings and timed to match the audio.
     * A pop-up will confirm the number of layers created.
     * All new text layers will be automatically pre-composed into a new comp named "Subtitles".
+      ### Notes:
+    * The text layers are created with a small pop-in effect by keyframing the scale.

 ## API Configuration (Optional)